failxstar/civicintel/README.md

 - ❌ Language barriers preventing inclusive participation
 - ❌ No real-time tracking and analytics

-**Our Solution:** Swachh Nagar addresses these challenges with an AI-powered, mobile-first platform that democratizes civic engagement and accelerates municipal response times.
+**Our Solution:** Civivintel addresses these challenges with an AI-powered, mobile-first platform that democratizes civic engagement and accelerates municipal response times.

 ---

 ## 💡 Solution Overview

-**Swachh Nagar** is an intelligent, crowdsourced civic issue reporting platform designed for Smart Cities.
+**Civicintel** is an intelligent, crowdsourced civic issue reporting platform designed for Smart Cities.
 Built specifically for the **Siliguri Municipal Corporation** as a pilot, it leverages AI, geolocation, and real-time analytics to transform how citizens interact with local governance.

 ### Core Value Propositions: